lavalink-devs/Lavalink/IMPLEMENTATION.md

 ## Future breaking changes for v4

 > **Warning**
-> We are currently reconsidering these desicions.
+> We are currently reconsidering these decisions.
 See https://github.com/lavalink-devs/Lavalink/discussions/859 for more info

 * HTTP endpoints not under a version path (`/v3`, `/v4`) will be removed except `/version` in v4.
 * `/v4/websocket` will not accept any websocket messages.
 In `v4` the websocket is only used for server-to-client messages.